Charanjitsingh1991/Python-Calculator/README.md

 PyQt5>=5 Or New
 PyQtWebEngine

- If you think this example app is neat and want to learn more about Python in general, visit (https://tutsin.in)
+ Want to learn more & Check new tutorials about
+Python in general, visit (https://tutsin.in)